6 Obstacles to Any Project and How to Clear Them

-Costs spiralled, mistakes were magnified, and the delays grew, putting extra strain on Berlin’s two other airports to cope with the traffic.
+Costs spiraled, mistakes were magnified, and the delays grew, putting extra strain on Berlin’s two other airports to cope with the traffic.
 Many projects are on a much lesser scale than Brandenburg Airport, but while they may be smaller the issues remain the same.
-How do you prevent them happening in the first place?
+How do you prevent them from happening in the first place?

 Unclear goals and responsibilities